shwetharam0407/shwetharam0407.github.io/_pages/about.md

 Please see my [CV](/CV/) for more details.

-I am a Carnatic Vocalist, a disciple of [Dr. T S Sathyavathi](https://www.tssathyavathi.com) - check out [my music corner](https://shwetharam0407.github.io/music-corner/) if interested.
-In my free time, I do some amateur astronomy with  [SJAA](https://www.sjaa.net) - a little more about this on my blog, [StarStuff](https://shwetharam0407.github.io/star-stuff/).
+I am a Carnatic Vocalist, a disciple of [Dr. T S Sathyavathi](https://www.tssathyavathi.com) and also enjoy performing Bhavageethe (emotive poetry) - check out [my music corner](https://shwetharam0407.github.io/music-corner/) if interested.
+I also do some amateur astronomy with  [SJAA](https://www.sjaa.net) - a little more about this on my blog, [StarStuff](https://shwetharam0407.github.io/star-stuff/).